mozilla/nixpkgs-mozilla/README.rst

 To use the rust overlay run the ``./rust-overlay-install.sh`` command.
 It will link the current ``./rust-overlay.nix`` into you ``~/.config/nixpkgs/overlays`` folders.

-Once this is done, use ``nix-env -iA nixpkgs.rustChannels.nightly.rust`` for example.
+Once this is done, use ``nix-env -iA nixpkgs.latest.rustChannels.nightly.rust`` for example.
 Replace the ``nixpkgs.`` prefix with ``nixos.`` on NixOS.

 TODO